 |Dr. Peter Potts (Chief of Staff)|

-Meetings are held on the fourth Wednesday of every month, and are called to order at 4:00 p.m. unless otherwise noted(*).
+Meetings are held on the last Wednesday of the month and are called to order at 4:00 p.m.
 All meetings take place in the 10th Floor Boardroom at St. Mary’s.

 September 26, 2018 Agenda Minutes